-Our manufacturing operations and headquarters facility is approximately 23,100 square feet located in Winter Springs, Florida.
-This facility has been leased from Susi, LLC, an entity controlled by our President, Chief Executive Officer, and Chairman, Roger Susi.
+Our current manufacturing and headquarters facility has been leased from Susi, LLC, an entity controlled by our Chairman of the Board and Chief Executive Officer, Roger Susi.
 Pursuant to the terms of our lease, the monthly base rent is \$34,133, adjusted annually for changes in the consumer price index.